pa-ulander/yaghvc/README.md

 Accepted formats mirror `color` / `labelColor`:

-## Self-hosting

-This is a Laravel-based application that can be self-hosted.
-Consult [DEVELOPMENT.md](./DEVELOPMENT.md) for some technical documentation.

-## Contributing

-Feature suggestions, code reviews and contributions are welcome!

 ## Acknowledgments

 - [Badges](https://github.com/badges) for the cool [Poser](https://github.com/badges/poser) library.
 A php library that creates badges.